CLINICAL SUPERVISION · TEXAS LPC ASSOCIATE

 Specialized Therapy

 Each of these modalities requires specific competency.
-Supervision covers ERP grounded in inhibitory learning, CPT for PTSD presentations, and HRT for body-focused repetitive behaviors, not as an overview, but as applied clinical skill.
+Supervision covers ERP grounded in inhibitory learning, CPT for PTSD presentations, and HRT for body-focused repetitive behaviors, not as an overview, but as an applied clinical skill.

 How the Supervision Engagement Works